-The main difference between Google authenticator and Yubico Authenticator lies in the way both applications handle the secret keys used to generate time-based OTP codes.
+The main difference between Google Authenticator and Yubico Authenticator lies in how both applications handle the secret keys used to generate time-based OTP codes.
 Google Authenticator application keeps the secret keys on your phone, generating the codes every time you open the application.
-Yubico Authenticator, on the other hand, reads the secret keys from the Yubikey inserted into your device or via NFC and only then display the codes in the application.
+Yubico Authenticator, on the other hand, reads the secret keys from the Yubikey inserted into your device or via NFC and only then displays the codes in the application.

 Comparison of Yubico and Google Authenticator

 |Software Cost||Free – but requires a YubiKey 5 Series|

 to generate OTP codes – $40 to $60.

 |Portability||Yes – portable credentials across devices.||No – secret codes must be transferred manually|

 |Backup option||No – secrets are stored on the Yubikey. |

 Spare key required to work as a backup.

 Both applications are very similar in appearance and how we used them.
 Still, the look is not everything.